coagulant/django-twitter-tag/README.rst

 Installation
 ------------

-This app works with python 2.5-2.7, Django 1.2 and higher.
+This app works with python 2.6 and higher, Django 1.3 and higher.

 Recommended way to install is pip::